 Many people make the incorrect assumption that estate planning is just for the elderly, or for older clients looking to protect large estates.
 In reality, most people benefit by having an estate plan that keeps pace with their changing needs over time.

-Lynn Dean and Tracy Poston Shows have 50 years of combined legal experience, helping clients with:
+Lynn has 30 years of legal experience, helping clients with:

 - Living (Revocable) Trusts